-A P&D lawyer was appointed the independent consultant in an SEC enforcement action settlement against LPL Financial, one of the largest independent broker-dealers in the U.S. This matter involved numerous violations of Reg S-P including the firm’s failure to safeguard their customers’ personally identifiable information.
-The consultant was required to review the firm’s systems and written policies and procedures relating to Reg S-P; make recommendations on revisions to these and file a report with the SEC concerning these policies and procedures with a view to assuring the firm’s compliance with Reg S-P.
+A P&D lawyer was appointed the independent consultant in an SEC enforcement action settlement against LPL Financial, one of the largest independent broker-dealers in the U.S. This matter involved numerous violations of Reg S-P including the firm’s failure to safeguard its customers’ personally identifiable information.
+The consultant was required to review the firm’s systems and written policies and procedures relating to Reg S-P; make recommendations and revisions to these and file a report with the SEC concerning these policies and procedures with a view to assuring the firm’s compliance with Reg S-P.

 Represented broker-dealers and investment advisers in various state regulatory inquiries relating to cybersecurity incidents.

-Advised numerous broker-dealers and investment advisers on the development and implementation of their cybersecurity Information Security Programs
+Advised numerous broker-dealers and investment advisers on the development and implementation of their Cybersecurity Information Security Programs